 ejabberd Rest API

-ejabberd comes with a powerful API that serve two goals:
+ejabberd comes with a powerful API serving two goals:

-- It is primarily used to manage the XMPP service and integrate the platform with back-end platforms and script tools.
+- Manage the XMPP service and integrate the platform with back-end platforms and script tools.

-- It also can be used from user clients to perform tasks on behalf of the users.
-This allows write simple basic clients that do not have to use XMPP protocol.
+- Allow users to perform tasks via the client, allowing simple basic clients that do not need to use XMPP protocol.
 This can be handy, for example to send a message from your smartwatch, or show the number of offline messages.

 The system is powerful and very versatile and you can configure it very finely, but it can be quite daunting to set up.

-This section is write to demystify ejabberd API configuration and help you integrate ejabberd with your other back-ends or script through an HTTP / HTTPS ReST API.
+This section is written to demystify ejabberd API configuration and help you integrate ejabberd with your other back-ends or script through an HTTP / HTTPS ReST API.

 Understanding ejabberd "commands"